arrogantrabbit/freebsd_storj_installer/README.md

 ## Security Notes

-- The script includes checksum verification for downloaded binaries to prevent tampering
+- The script verifies checksum of downloaded from github binaries
-- Services run with appropriate permissions (storagenode as user `storagenode`, updater as root)
+- Services by default run with appropriate permissions (storagenode as user `storagenode`, updater as `root`)

 ## License